-Students interested in engineering should have taken two years of algebra, one-half year of trigonometry, and one year each of plane geometry, chemistry, and physics.
+Students interested in Engineering should have taken two years of algebra, one-half year of trigonometry, and one year each of plane geometry, chemistry, and physics.
 In addition, calculus and computer science are recommended.

-Students interested in Nursing should meet the following academic criteria and must have the required high school courses: 3.2 Minimum High School GPA, 1170 Minimum SAT score, four units English, four units Math, three units lab science (one must be chemistry), and five units of other academic electives (stats or computer science strongly recommended)
+Students interested in Nursing should meet the following academic criteria and must have the required high school courses: 3.2 Minimum High School GPA, 1170 Minimum SAT score (if provided), four units of English, four units of Math, three units of lab science (one must be chemistry), and five units of other academic electives (statistics or computer science strongly recommended)